The Man (Taylor Swift song): Release and commercial performance

 On August 16, 2019, Swift announced the track listing of her seventh studio album, Lover, where "The Man" was unveiled.
 One week later, the project was released, with "The Man" serving as the fourth track.
 Next year, the song was serviced to the US adult contemporary and pop radio formats on January 27 and 28, 2020, as the fourth single from Lover.
 The following month, the track was issued by Universal Music Group to Italian radio airplay on February 14, whilst the live version was made available to digital download and streaming worldwide four days later.

 In the United States, following the release of its parent album Lover, "The Man" debuted at number four on the Billboard Streaming Songs chart, number 23 on the Billboard Hot 100, and number 32 on the Billboard Digital Song Sales chart, all dated September 7, 2019.
-"The Man" The song peaked at number 20 and 10 on Billboard Pop Songs and Billboard Adult Pop Songs charts.
+The song peaked at number 20 and 10 on Billboard Pop Songs and Billboard Adult Pop Songs charts.
 In Europe, "The Man" charted at number 16 in Ireland, 62 in the Netherlands, 24 in Norway, 82 in Scotland, 63 in Sweden and 80 in Switzerland.
 It reached number 21 on the UK Singles Chart.
 It was also commercially successful in Oceania, peaking at number 17 in Australia and 15 in New Zealand.